 *Love: is an amalgam of intertwined emotions and connectedness realized in expressiveness.
 It is not a one time event but a continually fluid reactional experiential relative multi-dimensional conception.
 Love can be experienced and shared by several different variations of women and men in any grouping they choose, be it homosexual, bisexual, heterosexual, or group romantic partners.
 Love changed because I now have positive significant romantic relationships in my life which are different than those modeled by family in my past.
 Love is similar to maturity in that they do not simply reach some sort of plateau or final state; instead they are a lifetime process of becoming.

-*Cohabitation: Damien thinks it is no different than not doing it.
+*Cohabitation: I think it is no different than not doing it.
 Cohabitation differs now from before because he has universal ethics, not morals.

-*Divorce: is simply a separation that one chooses for personal reasons holding little ethical significance.
+*Divorce: to me is now is simply a separation that one chooses for personal reasons holding little ethical significance.
 Evolutionary psychologists contend that human beings are designed to fall in love but not stay in love (Crandell et al., 2009).

 *Marriage: my current marriage is defined under shared openness with my bisexual wife and their responsible non-monogamy.
 Thus, marriage is not so rigidly defined as in society.
-Marriage could involve monogamy or any other forms of chosen non- monogamy.
-It is a committed partnership which could involve several different variations of women and men in any grouping they choose, be it homosexual, bisexual, heterosexual, or group marriage.
+Marriage could involve monogamy or any other forms of chosen non-monogamy, it should also alough gay marriage as well as for all LGBTQI, I also support multiple marriage/poly marriage as long as it’s of free consent.
+If it is a committed partnership which could involve several different variations of women and men in any grouping they choose, be it homosexual, bisexual, heterosexual, or group marriage.
 If adults wish to lawfully join no matter the grouping, they should be allowed to do so.

-*Child-rearing practices: I have never had children and by choice had a vasectomy to never have them.
+*Child-rearing practices: I am anti-spanking and am against physical, psychological or emotional abuse of children.
+I have never had children and by choice had a vasectomy to never have them.
 Though he feels there should never be any form of physical violence done to a child of which spanking falls under that category.

-*Homosexuality: is a healthy sexual form of desire expression and simply another category of normal sexuality.
-In addition, homosexuality is both common and natural being observed in close to 1500 animal species (Bagemihl, 1999).
+*Homosexuality: to me is now is a healthy sexual form of desire expression and simply another category of normal sexuality.
+In addition, homosexuality is both common and natural being observed in close to 1500 animal species.

 *America: I believe America was founded on a subjected ideal of freedom and had an often shameful, unethical even unjust past.
 Is there justice in the system or is it just us in the system?
 Though America had some good ideals and principles, it mainly supported the few such as white affluent Judeo-Christian men and not for the ethnic minorities, children, women, homosexuals, and non-Christians.
 America was slow to start or just recently began employing reason and justice to fight against ageism, classism, racism, religious intolerance, reverse discrimination, sexism, homophobia, ethnocentrism, and xenophobia.

-*Politics: I am a eclectic Liberal and Leftist mainly involve Natural Rights Libertarianism, Left-Libertarianism, Anarcho-Naturism, Green Anarchism, Dialectical Naturalism, Anti-capitalism, Progressive, Secularism, Democratic Socialism, Libertarian Municipalism, Radical Minarchism, and Anarcho-Mutualism Political Philosophies with Axiology.
+*Politics: I am a eclectic Liberal and Leftist mainly involve Libertarian Socialism, Anarcho-Collectivism, Anarcho-Mutualism, Natural Rights Libertarianism, Left-Libertarianism, Anarcho-Naturism, Green Anarchism, Dialectical Naturalism, Anti-capitalism, Progressive, Secularism, Democratic Socialism, Libertarian Municipalism, Radical Minarchism, and Anarcho-Mutualism Political Philosophies with Axiology.